Azzawie/Small-WebServer/Readme.md

 ## Notes

-- Lambda expression: located in the "server.java" file inside the main method while creating a new thread.
+- Lambda expression: located in the `server.java` file inside the main method while creating a new thread.
+- Thread: located in the `server.java` file inside the main method.
-- Inner class: located in "client.java" file and named as "NotFound".
+- Inner class: located in `client.java` file and named as `NotFound`.
 - Used the `org.json.simple` library to retrieve the server configurations from the configuration file.
 - Used the `hash table` for the server configuration.
 - Used `java.awt.*` library for displaying the file if we find it.